giandefaria/Loopstudios-landing-page/README.md

- [X] criar as divisões do cabeçalho, principal, e rodapé [x] criar gridbox do site, deixando pronta as divisões do conteúdo [X] adicionar os navegadores e a logo do site no cabeçalho [ ] adicionar o background do cabeçalho
+ [X] criar as divisões do cabeçalho, principal, e rodapé [x] criar gridbox do site, deixando pronta as divisões do conteúdo [X] adicionar os navegadores e a logo do site no cabeçalho [X] Arrumar a fonte no cabeçalho
+ [X] adicionar o background do cabeçalho
  [ ] adicionar as duas imagens iniciais do main
  [ ] adicionar o título e as imagens do grid no main
  [ ] adicionar as logos no rodapé